 Although we intend to design the clinical trials for our product candidates, or be involved in the design when other parties sponsor the trials, third parties conduct all of the clinical trials.
-For example, Amgen is conducting the Phase 1b trial evaluating the combination of RMC-4630 and the KRASG12C(OFF) inhibitor AMG 510 or sotorasib and Sanofi is conducting the Phase 1 trial evaluating the combination of RMC-4630 and Merck's PD-1 inhibitor pembrolizumab.
+For example, Amgen is conducting the Phase 1b trial evaluating the combination of RMC-4630 and sotorasib and Sanofi is conducting the Phase 1 trial evaluating the combination of RMC-4630 and pembrolizumab.
 In addition, in March 2020, the Pancreatic Cancer Collective (a strategic partnership between Lustgarten Foundation and Stand Up To Cancer) announced that it had awarded funding to the Netherlands Cancer Institute for its study using RMC-4630 in combination with an investigational ERK inhibitor (LY3214996) in patients with pancreatic cancer.
 We plan to provide RMC-4630 to support this investigator sponsored study.
-In October 2020, we entered into a clinical collaboration to study RMC-4630 in combination with an emerging asset targeting KRASG12C(OFF) from AstraZeneca's portfolio.
-Under the agreement, AstraZeneca will sponsor and conduct this combination study and we will provide clinical supply of RMC-4630.
 As a result, many important aspects of our clinical development, including their conduct and timing, will be outside of our direct control.
 Our reliance on third parties to conduct future clinical trials will also result in less direct control over the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may:

-- · have staffing difficulties; - · fail to comply with contractual obligations; - · experience regulatory compliance issues; - have incentives that are different than ours; - undergo changes in priorities or become financially distressed; or - · form relationships with other entities, some of which may be our competitors.
+- · have staffing difficulties; - · fail to comply with contractual obligations; - · experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.